baselime/docs/README.md

 [Baselime](https://baselime.io) is an Observability as Code platform based on OpenTelemetry that allows your team to resolve incidents and performance bottlenecks in your serverless applications.

-Baselime currently support serverless services on [AWS](https://aws.amazon.com/).
+Baselime currently supports serverless services on [AWS](https://aws.amazon.com/).

 ---
 ## Events, Logs, Metrics and Traces

 Your serverless runtimes and infrastructe emit telemetry data in various formats.
 That's usually the missing context when debugging defects and incidents.
 Baselime doesn't re-invent the wheel.
-Baselime gathers data from your serverless applications from:
+It gathers data from your serverless applications from:
 - Direct integration with AWS services through CloudFormation
 - OpenTelemetry to capture runtime traces
 - Logs and Metrics from CloudWatch